agabor/docs/_includes/common/security.md

 Parse also supports the notion of anonymous users for those apps that want to store and protect user-specific data without requiring explicit login.

-When a user logs into an app, they initiate a session with Parse.
+When a user logs into an app, they initiate a session with MSG.
 Through this session they can add and modify their own data but are prevented from modifying other users' data.

 ### Access Control Lists

 The easiest way to control who can access which data is through access control lists, commonly known as ACLs.
 The idea behind an ACL is that each object has a list of users and roles along with what permissions that user or role has.
 A user needs read permissions (or must belong to a role that has read permissions) in order to retrieve an object's data, and a user needs write permissions (or must belong to a role that has write permissions) in order to update or delete that object.

 Once you have a User, you can start using ACLs.
-Remember: Users can be created through traditional username/password sign up, through a third-party login system like Facebook or Twitter, or even by using Parse's [automatic anonymous users]({{ site.baseUrl }}/ios/guide/#anonymous-users) functionality.
+Remember: Users can be created through traditional username/password sign up, through a third-party login system like Facebook or Twitter, or even by using MSG's [automatic anonymous users]({{ site.baseUrl }}/ios/guide/#anonymous-users) functionality.
 To set an ACL on the current user's data to not be publicly readable, all you have to do is:

 {% if page.language == "objective_c-swift" %}
 <div class="language-toggle" markdown="1">